-IBM shares have declined almost 7 percent since the beginning of the year, while the Standard & Poor's 500 index has dropped nearly 8 percent.
-The stock was down nearly 1 percent in extended trading Tuesday, after closing at $128.11.
+IBM shares have risen 12 percent since the beginning of the year, while the Standard & Poor’s 500 index has risen 4 percent.
+The stock shed 2.9 percent in after-hours trading.

 Keywords: IBM, Earnings Report